 - Treatment models

 Because no specific licensure is required of general case managers, students in human services programs are qualified to find work as case managers upon graduating.
-Classes in some online human services programs are designed for completion within eight weeks, allowing courses to be offered multiple times throughout the year.
+Some online programs operate using an eight week model, allowing courses to be offered multiple times throughout the year.
+Prerequisites are likely to be a high school diploma or GED with the possibility of prior coursework in the field of study.
 This modular format allows students to finish their degrees in a shorter amount of time than a traditional, on-campus format.
 Distance learners may be required to participate in internship or practicum experiences prior to graduation.

 Some online bachelor's programs allow for concentrations in topics like the court system, civic engagement, psychology, leadership, child development, cultural studies, or even a self-designed concentration.
-The topics that can prepare graduates for careers as case managers include the following:
+Courses involved in preparing graduates for careers as case managers include the following:

 - Human services administration